vinsdragonis/ARP-Spoofer/README.md

 *This is supported only on **UNIX** environment, but can be targetted against **any** system irrespective of it's OS*

-**To allow the victim to access the internet, use the command below before ruuning this tool:**
+**To allow the victim to access the internet, use the command below before running this tool:**

     echo 1 > /proc/sys/net/ipv4/ip_forward